Community Invited to Provide Input on County's Expenditures of State Mental Health Funds

 Live Violence Free: 24 Hour Crisis Line (530) 544-4444 (South Lake Tahoe)

-Wellness Center: The Wellness Centers provide a welcoming environment free of stigma, where clients and community members can socialize and gain a variety of personal skills, including cooking and meal preparation, peer support and groups that focus on managing behavioral health symptoms.
-The Wellness Centers, located at our office sites in Diamond Springs and Tahoe, are open every weekday from 1:00 pm to 4:00 pm.
+Wellness Center: Due to COVID, the Wellness Centers are open only for current clients and volunteers.
+Please ask your Case Manager when you can attend.
+The Wellness Centers provide a welcoming environment free of stigma, where clients and community members can socialize and gain a variety of personal skills, including cooking and meal preparation, peer support and groups that focus on managing behavioral health symptoms.
+Wellness Centers are located at our office sites in Diamond Springs and South Lake Tahoe.

 Please call (530) 621-6290 for questions about services.